 WELCOME TO THE VERY FIRST DON’T FEAR THE FABRIC!
 This week and next Dana and I will be digging deep into OILCLOTH + LEATHER, sharing tricks and tips with colorful projects in between!
 There might even be a few giveaways!

-I thought it would be best to start out this series with a post all about the technical issues that come with sewing leather.
+I thought it would be best to start out this series with a post all about the technical issues that come with sewing leather including tools to use and where to buy leather!
 Leather is not fabric, it’s not woven and it can be thick.
 It can also be tough or slick, depending on what kind you are sewing with.
 It can be tricky!
 But I don’t want you to fear it!
 Leather is an incredibly useful fabric to sew with!
 Working with it successfully really comes down to having the right tools.

 You may already have a few of these supplies laying around.
 Pictured above are: Walking foot, Leather Needles, Teflon Foot, Clover Wonder Clips, Binder Clips, Scotch Tape, DoubleStick Tape.

 tips for sewing with leather//

 1. Use a walking foot.
 One of the trickiest things about sewing leather is that is thick and slick.
 A walking foot “walks” over your fabric, helping your feed dogs pull the leather through your machine.

 2. OR use a Teflon non-stick, or make your own non-stick foot with scotch tape and your regular foot.
 Teflon is super slippery and will help you get the leather through the machine.

 To make your own non-stick foot, place a piece of regular transparent tape on the underside of your normal presser foot.

 3. Use a leather needle, and change them often.
 Leather needles are very pointy and ready to dig through leather.
 These needles will leave holes in your leather or fabric.
 (So don’t use them on fabric!)
 Most brands make leather needles, and they are usually marked “Leather”.